Mental Resilience: The Art Of Getting Back Up

 The parents’ responsibility

-Today, more than ever, parents have a responsibility to raise children who are able to survive and thrive in an ever-changing world.
+Today, more than ever, parents have a responsibility to raise children who can survive and thrive in an ever-changing world.

 The different brains and mental resilience